Quasar 3C273 & cosmic jet

 Looking through space: 8 billion lightyears

-ABout 40 years ago, I made a challenging observation, visual with a 200mm F/6 Newton, of the 13th magnitude quasar 3C273 in Virgo.
+About 40 years ago, I made a challenging observation, visually with a 200mm F/6 Newton, of the 13th magnitude quasar 3C273 in Virgo.

-The sheer distance of 2 bollion lightyears made your head spin around.
+The sheer distance of 2 billion lightyears made your head spin around.

-So many stallites, here is a stack that shows all satellite tracks over a 15x120s or half an hour period;
+So many satellites, here is a stack that shows all satellite tracks over a 15x120s or half an hour period;

 This website only uses statistical cookies.
 No personal data is collected or shared.